New York Real Estate Law Explained by Experienced Attorneys

 Once a contract has been prepared, it’s important to ensure the language is clear, the relevant legal issues are addressed, and the contract protects your interests.
 You should never sign a real estate contract that an attorney has not reviewed for you, whether you are buying, selling, or renting.

-Attorney Daniel Kron can help with all of your residential real estate contract issues including:
+Attorney Yulia Vangorodska can help with all of your residential real estate contract issues including:

 - Negotiating, drafting, and reviewing all types of real estate contracts

 - Negotiating, drafting, and reviewing purchase and sales agreements

 These are just some of the many issues our legal team can help with in connection with residential real estate law.
 If you will be entering into a real estate transaction of any type, don’t sign your name to any agreement or begin negotiations on any contract until you have reached out to a NYC real estate lawyer at our firm.

 Yulia Vangorodska is also here and ready to help with real estate closings.
 Closings are the formal process in which settlement occurs; the buyer pays the seller for any outstanding costs that are due; closing costs are paid including transfer taxes and financing fees; and the new deed is prepared and recorded.

 Closings typically take place in the office of an attorney and a lawyer plays an integral role in the process.